ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

 At this point we have considered every observation on its own.
-Now we will assume all of the $$x_i$$ and calculate the joint pdf of the whole sample:
+Now we will view the sample as a whole and calculate the joint PDF of all $$x_i$$:

 {% highlight python %}
 {% raw %}